kubesphere/website/content/en/docs/project-user-guide/application-workloads/statefulsets.md

 ![statefulsets](/images/docs/project-user-guide/workloads/statefulsets_form_3.jpg)

-- **Add Volume Template**: A volume template is used to dynamically create a PV.
-Mount the PV of the StorageClass type to the Pod by setting the name, storage class, access mode, capacity and path, which are all indicated in the field `volumeClaimTemplates`.
+- **Add Volume Template**: A volume template is used to dynamically create a PVC.
+Mount the PVC of the StorageClass type to the Pod by setting the name, storage class, access mode, capacity and path, which are all indicated in the field `volumeClaimTemplates`.

 - **Add Volume**: Support EmptyDir and PersistentVolumeClaim.